ThanKwon/FreePoolManager/README.md

 Generic Dictionary Pool

 Cons.
-Dictionary(Faster than what i used >w<)
+Dictionary(Faster than what I used >w<)
-Objects are removed from pool when it used.(More Faster search even if many objects are in pool) Clean up pool automatically with hiearchy.
+Objects are removed from the pool when it used.(More Faster search even if many objects are in pool) Clean up pool automatically with hiarchy.

 Usage
 -------------------